RobertoM89/BigRig/README.md

 **Version 0.99**
 **Compatibility: Maya 2019, 2020 - Python 2.7**

-The latest release of BigRig is available for **download [here](https://github.com/RobertoM89/BigRig/releases/download/v0.99/BigRig_v0.99.zip)**.
+The latest release of BigRig is available for **download [here (UPDATE LINK)](https://github.com/RobertoM89/BigRig/releases/download/v0.99/BigRig_v0.99.zip)**.

-**BigRig** is a small rigging tool for Autodesk Maya developed by *Roberto Menicatti*, with the contribution of *Eleonora Vanin* and *Riccardo Stincone*.
+**BigRig** is a small rigging tool for Autodesk Maya developed by *[Roberto Menicatti](https://robertomenicatti.carrd.co/)*, with the contribution of *Eleonora Vanin* and *Riccardo Stincone*.
 It started as a school side-project at *BigRock Institute of Magic Technologies* and it's not meant to be an alternative to the other rigging plugins you may find on the web.
 It provides some quick commands to create FK and IK chains, it helps in rigging characters' arms, hands and legs and provides useful functionalities to handle control curves, speeding up the process of mirroring, merging, replacing, grouping and coloring curves.

 ***